HEALTHY HEART

 Genetic Predisposition and Family History:

-If you have a family history of cardiovascular diseases, consult with your doctor about additional preventive measures you can take.
+If you have a family history of cardiovascular diseases, consult your doctor about additional preventive measures you can take.

 These strategies can significantly reduce the risk of cardiovascular diseases and contribute to long-term heart and blood vessel health.